Wateringbury/github-bot/README.md

 ## Features:

 - /help = List all available commands
-- /setrepo - Set the repository for the current server
+- /setrepo = Set the repository for the current server
+- /bug = Create a new issue with the 'bug' label

 ## Run